PRODUCT DISCLOSURE STATEMENT

 FEES AND OTHER COSTS:

 The cost to Members acquiring the Product is an annual Contribution, which is based on a sliding scale depending on the level of Standard Capital Benefit for which the Member applies, the Member’s age at joining the MBF, and the Member’s current age.
-The current Contribution and Benefit Scale is set out in Annexure1.
+The current Contribution and Benefit Scale is set out at the end of the application form.
 Austair reviews the Contribution Scale annually.
 Other provisions of the Rules may also affect the level of Contribution payable.

-Contributions are held and invested by Austair (with the advice of professional investment advisers).
-Administration expenses of the MBF (including investment advice, legal and accounting fees and other expense recoveries) are paid from the MBF’s assets by Austair and do not affect the level of Benefit payable to Members.
+Contributions are treated as revenue to the MBF, and are not investments or monies held on behalf of a specific member.
+The surpluses of the MBF become part of the accumulated assets for use in general operations.
+Administration expenses (including investment advice, legal and accounting fees and other expense recoveries) are paid from the MBF's assets by Austair and do not affect the level of Benefit payable to Members.

 There are no other fees and charges.

 INCREASES AND DECREASES IN COVER